email alerts

 Shelford and George Fell lost influence in The Nature Conservancy.
 Then they started over, on the local level, establishing the Illinois Nature Preserves Commission as a down-to-earth nature preservation organization.
 To buttress the vision, Fell hired the staff that in the 1970s, conducted the first-of-its-kind Illinois Natural Areas Inventory.
 The Inventory’s job was to define nature and locate it precisely on the ground – for setting conservation priorities.

 Betz had been making lists of prairie indicator species.
-Some of these species (now called “conservatives”) were the ones, like scarlet painted cup, that vanished first, when a natural prairie began to degrade from brush or overgrazing.
+Some of these species (now called "high-quality" or “conservatives”) were the ones, like scarlet painted cup, that vanished first, when a natural prairie began to degrade from brush or overgrazing.
 These same species he found to be the most difficult to restore in prairie restorations.
 Betz (see Endnote 2) listed the pinnacle of these royal species as:

 Scientific Name